hackbg/toolbox/dock/README.md

-# `@hackbg/dokeres`
+# @hackbg/dock

-Wanna run something from Node in a reproducible environment?
-Docker's your friend, but `dockerode`'s API is a little rough around the edges.
+Want to run something from Node in a reproducible environment?
+Use containers.

 This package defines the `Dokeres`, `DokeresImage` and `DockeresContainer` classes.

 Use `DockerImage` to make sure a specified Docker Image exists on your system, pulling or building it if it's missing.